 In fact, these easy vocal warm ups for singers could mean the difference between reaching high notes or “croaking” your notes into the mike.

-So, read more and see how to avoid the mistakes many singers make.
+So, read more and see how to avoid the mistakes many singers make with these five vocal warmup tips.

 By far, the most crucial element when you learn how to sing is vocal warm up before singing – whenever you prepare to perform.